How Much Does College Cost?

 Most students in college pay less than the college's published price, thanks to scholarships and financial aid.
 When looking at the expense of college, the net price is the posted price for an academic year minus the grant aid or scholarships a student receives.
 Therefore, students will spend less on their tuition and fees than listed on the college or university website.

 Though everyone's experience varies, college is typically worth it!
 The financial returns of graduating from four-year institutions outweigh the costs an average student spends at public universities and private schools.
-The reward of a college degree are enormous and positively impact one's life.
+The reward of a college degree is enormous and positively impact one's life.

 Does it cost money to apply for college?